kinshipcanada/delta/README.md

     - [ ] Refactor database uploads, maybe add an orm if it reduces errors
     - [ ] Simplify codebase, move to shadcnui
     - [ ] Reduce dependancies
+    - [ ] Validation scripts (e.g. if its a card or acss_debit, stripe ids shouldnt be null)
     - [ ] Partner dashboard
     - [ ] Feedback notifications
 - [ ] Phase 3: Reusable by others